 With that said, the success of a business during times of uncertainty is not solely down to being in the right business at the right time.
 While it is true that business uncertainty by its very nature is unpredictable, that’s not to say entrepreneurs cannot spot long term trends that can allow them to better position themselves when uncertainty does arrive.

-In regards to Covid-19, the UK entered lockdown on the 23rd of March 2020.
+In regards to COVID-19, the UK entered lockdown on 23 March 2020.
 For many businesses, that was ultimately the start of their journey to dealing with the uncertainty it would bring.
-Yet a lockdown could have been seen in Wuhan two months prior on the 23rd January.
+Yet a lockdown could have been seen in Wuhan two months prior on 23 January.
 Businesses who were able to begin designing processes and solutions should a lockdown happen in the UK were ultimately far better off when it did occur compared to those who did not.

 Another important aspect of how businesses deal with uncertainty is understanding that failure is part of the process.
 Many businesses fail to realise this and instead of seeing it as a learning opportunity to help create something even better next time, see it only as a setback.